 What is your favorite website that you have used to self stuff, as I want to sell my products at high rates?
 Please share the list of best free classified sites if you have some according to your selling experience.

 If you're a facebook member, there are a lot of places you could sell your items.
 Just about every area around you has facebook yard sales and garage sale groups.
-Just type your town, county and/or state in the search bar to find them.

 I starting selling on eBay in November 2003 and have been successful.
 I tried selling on craigslist and had no success.
 That old saying, "It costs money to make money."
 That is very true.
 I continually banked my eBay earning and saved up enough money and was able to purchase a new vehicle.
+You said in your post that you have a lot of unused stuff at home and would like to sell it for the best price. eBay is an online auction site and you won't always get the best price.
+You will get what people are willing to pay for your items.

 I am planning to open up a small scale online home decor store which provides customers wooden plaques with inspirational quotes and few other small home decorations.
 I would like to know how successful will this business be?
 And any advice on making it a success?